What does the Equal Pay for Equal Work Act mean for CSU?

-1. All promotions must be announced for one day on the internal job board via a promotional announcement TMS posting before making an internal hire or promoting an employee.
-Effective dates cannot be backdated to before the promotional announcement.
+1. All Promotions must be announced for one (1) day on the internal job board via a Promotional Announcement.

-Promotional opportunity postings and announcements will be placed on the Talent Management System (TMS) internal job board beginning January 1, 2021.
-The purpose of the internal job posting or announcement of promotional opportunities is to announce to our workforce salary information tied to a position.
+Promotional announcement postings have been required on the internal job board since January 1, 2021.
+The purpose of these announcements is to provide transparency to the CSU workforce by communicating salary information tied to a position.

-Internal searches for vacant positions are considered promotional opportunities requiring postings, and applications will be accepted and considered.
-For additional details regarding the difference between promotional announcements and internal searches for promotional opportunities, please see the definitions below.
+Internal searches for vacant positions are considered promotional opportunities and require posting.
+In these cases, applications will be accepted and considered.

-2. Prohibits employers from asking job candidates about their previous compensation levels.
+2. The act prohibits employers from asking job candidates about their previous compensation levels.

 3. Requires the use of appropriate salary ranges when posting a job opening, based on compensation levels for similar jobs/duties and market comparisons.

-A set hourly pay rate may be listed in place of a range for Temporary Hourly (Non-Student Hourly) positions where a range is not appropriate and for some State Classified positions where the living wage set by CSU is the top of the salary range for that classification.
-For Temporary Hourly positions, the minimum of the range or set rate cannot be lower than Colorado’s minimum hourly rate.
+A set hourly pay rate may be listed in place of a range for Non-Student Hourly positions where a range is not appropriate and for some State Classified positions where the living wage set by CSU is the top of the salary range for that classification.
+For all Hourly positions, the minimum of the range or set rate cannot be lower than Colorado’s minimum hourly rate.

 4. Faculty Promotions